Trafire/DDRhythms/_sources/source/develop.rst.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The development structure should should be two folders, the main folder DDRhythms contains all the code, while DDRhythms-Docs is used for deploying the docs to github pages.
-If you do not intend to update the Docks then only DDRhythms is required.
+If you do not intend to update the Docs then only DDRhythms is required.

 Structure
 ----------